Skip to main content

 What Is the Foundational Role of Diet?

 Your diet is the source of the raw materials your body needs to rebuild and recalibrate.
-When peptide therapies signal for increased production of growth hormone, the body then stimulates processes like for muscle repair and collagen production for connective tissue health.
+When peptide therapies signal for increased production of growth hormone, the body then stimulates processes like protein synthesis for muscle repair and collagen production for connective tissue health.

-These processes cannot occur without an adequate supply of from dietary protein.
+These processes cannot occur without an adequate supply of amino acids from dietary protein.
 A nutritional plan that is deficient in high-quality protein effectively mutes the downstream benefits of a successful peptide protocol.
 The signal is sent, but the factory lacks the materials to fulfill the order.

 Conversely, a diet rich in phytonutrients, antioxidants, and healthy fats helps protect cells from oxidative stress and maintains the fluidity and health of cell membranes.
 Hormones and peptides must bind to receptors embedded in these membranes to transmit their signals.
 A healthy cellular structure ensures these receptors are functional and accessible.